Allahpundit: Ranking

 "Hot Air is one of the biggest, most influential conservative sites on the Web" and has been since its 2006 founding.
 In 2007, Michelle Malkin credited AllahPundit with "turn[ing] the site into a must-read," thus causing it to rise in popularity "from nowhere to a top-30 site on Technorati's Top 100 list."
-To this date, Hot Air regularly places in the top ten rankings of politically conservative commentary websites.
+Hot Air would regularly place in the top ten rankings of politically conservative commentary websites.